We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 The Lantern Festival

-If you time your visit right, you can take part in one of the most magical things ever (we're not even exaggerating).
-The Lantern Festival happens in two different spots just outside of Chiang Mai, usually in the months of October - November, so perfect for our Fall semesters.
+If you time your visit right, you can take part in one of the most magical things ever (no exaggeration).
+The Lantern Festival happens in two different spots just outside of Chiang Mai, usually in the months of October - November, perfect for our Fall semesters.

 You can get more details about the Thailand Lantern Festival here.